 You can spool knit a tube to create your webbing as I did for my bountiful beach blanket strap or simply purchase webbing from a fabric store like I did to create my make your own sleeping bag strap.
 You’ll also need one pair of rectangular rings per strap.
 You’ll find these where they sell notions for making handbags.

 To determine your length of purchased webbing or knitted tube, use something around the house like seam binding (a tape measure probably won’t be long enough) to make a dummy strap around your rolled up item to give you an idea of how much you’ll need.
 My knitted tube was just over 66″ long; the pink webbing was somewhat longer.
 If you’re out and about and you see some webbing that you like, two yards should be more than enough to serve most purposes.
 From here on out I’ll use the term webbing to refer to both my knitted tube and my purchased webbing.
 Please see the bottom of the post for notes on spool knitting a tube to use for webbing.

 To begin, lay your webbing in a long U shape.
 Make sure not to twist it.
 Slip your rings on either side of the strap as shown.

 Now you’ve got a choice to make: do you want your straps to run through both rings from the same direction as shown above …

 or do you want them to come from opposing directions as shown below?

-In the end, I made both straps so that the webbing came through the rings from the opposite direction.
+In the end, I made both straps so that the webbing came through the two rings from opposing directions like you see in the photo above.
 Is there a right way or a wrong way?
 I don’t think so.
 I suggest you try both ways using safety pins.
 The opposing directions felt better for the sleeping bag strap, but the same direction felt better for the beach blanket.
 The next step will look different depending on which way you decide to go.